 2. The 'Insert Image' window will appear.
-Click the 'Browse' button.
+Ensure that 'Attached Images' is selected on the left of the window and click the 'Browse' button.

 - 3. A popup window will appear.
-Select an image file from your computer or your network. - 4.
-In the 'Insert Image' window, click the 'Attach' button. - 5.
+Select an image file from your computer or your network and click 'OK' to upload it to Confluence. - 4.
 Your image appears in the 'Insert Image' window.
-Click the image you have just attached, to ensure the file name appears in the 'Filename' box.
+Click the image you have just attached to select it.

-- 6. Click the 'OK' button. - 7.
+- 5. Click the 'Insert' button. - 6.
 Your selected image now appears on your page.